$S^3$ -- Semantic Signal Separation: Qualitative Evaluation

 \subsection{Demonstration: Semantic Axes in ArXiv ML Papers}

-As previously mentioned, S\textsuperscript{3} is capable of providing negative descriptions of topics, by extracting the lowest scoring terms on the given topic.
+As previously mentioned, S\textsuperscript{3} is capable of providing negative descriptions of topics, by extracting the lowest-scoring terms on the given topic.
 To demonstrate S\textsuperscript{3}'s unique capabilities to describe semantic variation in a corpus, we extracted five topics from the same subset of ArXiv ML Papers as were used for quantitative evaluations.
-See Table \ref{tab:arxivml} for top 5 positive and negative terms in each topic.
+See Table \ref{tab:arxivml} for the top 5 positive and negative terms in each topic.

 Note that in this case, we gain notably more information about a topic by inspecting negative terms as well.
 Topic 0 and 4 resemble each other quite a bit in positive descriptive terms, and it is only a glance at the negative terms that clarifies where the difference lies between them.